-Lawn limited to areas associated with a specific use

-Corner side yard shade tree or evergreen tree

-Carry landscape treatment across walk for cohesive design

-Foundation Setback Zone, offset from building foundation (not including porches).

-Foundation plantings required on all sides visible from street or open space while maintaining required offset

-Ornamental trees where utility offsets or site constraints limit shade trees, as approved by the easement holder

-B

-Planting masses blend between lots

-Street section may vary between detached walks with tree lawns and attached walks without.
-Refer to Tree Planting Requirements for more information on Street Trees and Tree Lawns.

-Additional trees beyond the Tree Planting Requirements, including ornamental trees, are strongly encouraged where space allows to create comfortable and beautiful outdoor spaces.

-Typical Corner Lot Landscape Plan Typical Interior Lot Landscape Plan
+- Shade trees per Tree Planting Requirements table - Lawn limited to areas associated with a specific use - Corner side yard shade tree or evergreen tree - 4 Plant up to back of sidewalk - 5 Repetition and massing for cohesive aesthetic - 6 Carry landscape treatment across walk for cohesive design - Foundation Setback Zone, offset from building foundation (not including porches). - Foundation plantings required on all sides visible from street or open space while maintaining required offset - Ornamental trees where utility offsets or site constraints limit shade trees, as approved by the easement holder - Gravel mulch integrated with planted areas - Planting masses blend between lots - Street section may vary between detached walks with tree lawns and attached walks without.
+Refer to Tree Planting Requirements for more information on Street Trees and Tree Lawns. - Additional trees beyond the Tree Planting Requirements, including ornamental trees, are strongly encouraged where space allows to create comfortable and beautiful outdoor spaces.

-1. There are separate submittal checklists that must be adhered to when submitting landscape details to the DRB for review and approval.

-2. See pages 140-141 for additional requirements such as utility screening, irrigation, minimum plant sizes, etc.

-3. See pages 124-130 for example imagery and further information on proper landscape design implementation.
+- 1. There are separate submittal checklists that must be adhered to when submitting landscape details to the DRB for review and approval. - 2.
+See pages 140-141 for additional requirements such as utility screening, irrigation, minimum plant sizes, etc. - 3.
+See pages 124-130 for example imagery and further information on proper landscape design implementation. - 4.
+See Appendix B starting on page 197 for examples of approved landscape plans.

-EXAMPLE LANDSCAPE PLAN: REAR-LOADED ATTACHED

-Planting beds adjacent to sidewalk or between the sidewalk and any fence

-Tree lawn incorporated into landscape plan

-Lawn limited to areas adjacent to walks and be a minimum of 4' in depth

-Ornamental trees where utility offsets or site constraints limit shade trees, as approved by the easement holder

-Foundation plantings required on all sides visible from street or open space while maintaining required offset

-Foundation Setback Zone, offset from building foundation (not including porches).

-Street section may vary between detached walks with tree lawns and attached walks without.
-Refer to Tree Planting Requirements for more information on Street Trees and Tree Lawns.

-Additional trees beyond the Tree Planting Requirements, including ornamental trees, are strongly encouraged where space allows to create comfortable and beautiful outdoor spaces.
+- Planting beds adjacent to sidewalk or between the sidewalk and any fence - Tree lawn incorporated into landscape plan - 3 Lawn limited to areas adjacent to walks and be a minimum of 4' in depth - Ornamental trees where utility offsets or site constraints limit shade trees, as approved by the easement holder - Foundation plantings required on all sides visible from street or open space while maintaining required offset - 6 Plant up to back of sidewalk - Foundation Setback Zone, offset from building foundation (not including porches). - Shade trees per Tree Planting Requirements table - Repetition and massing for cohesive aesthetic - Gravel mulch integrated with planted areas - Street section may vary between detached walks with tree lawns and attached walks without.
+Refer to Tree Planting Requirements for more information on Street Trees and Tree Lawns. - Additional trees beyond the Tree Planting Requirements, including ornamental trees, are strongly encouraged where space allows to create comfortable and beautiful outdoor spaces.